The Redeemer (film)

-The Redeemer, also known as The Redeemer...
-Son of Satan! and Class Reunion Massacre, is a 1978 American horror film directed by Constantine S. Gochis.
+The Redeemer (Note: The film is also known by the alternative titles The Redeemer...
+Son of Satan! and Class Reunion Massacre.) is a 1978 American supernatural slasher film directed by Constantine S. Gochis.
 It follows a group of people trapped inside their high school during a ten-year reunion who are being killed off by a mysterious killer known as The Redeemer.

 Plot

 Christopher, a young boy, emerges from a rural lake fully clothed, walks to a road, where a shuttle bus picks up and takes him with other boys who are part of a church choir.
 During the church service, a preacher arrives and gives a hate-filled sermon about the sins of the world and of six people who lived their life of sin, each of them 1967 graduates of the now-shuttered Stuart Morse Academy.

 The six individuals receive invitations to 10-year high school reunion: John Sinclair, a corrupt lawyer; Cindy, a party girl; Terry, a gluttonous slacker; Jane, a wealthy and shallow heiress; Roger, a vain film actor; and Kirsten, a closeted, self-loathing lesbian.

 At the school, a man arrives claiming to be a property inspector and is let inside by the janitor.
 The man then shoots the janitor dead in the swimming pool area and, after hiding the body, makes a plaster mold of its face.
 From that mold, he makes a latex mask.

 John, Cindy, Terry, Jane, Roger and Kirsten arrive at the school where the man, disguised as the janitor, lets them in.
 Inside, they find a decorated ballroom complete with food and drinks, but no one else present.
 As everyone settle down to eat, they discuss why they received the same invite despite that most of them barely knew each other in school.
 While exploring the building, they find the body of the janitor and when they try to leave, the find themselves locked in the building with the killer who proceeds to stalk and kill them one by one.

 Terry is set on fire and burns to death by a blowtorch set up to a tripwire in an office.
 Jane manages to get out of the building and encounters a hunter outside who promises to help.
 He is actually the killer in disguise, kills her with his shotgun and returns her body to the school.
 While searching for a way out, the four remaining people encounter the killer, now disguised as a magician, wearing a suit and a cape, in an auditorium.
 He kills Roger by another contraption involving a suspended dagger to fall on his head.
 While trying to find a way out in the locker room, Cindy is attacked by the killer, now wearing a clown mask.
 He drowns her in a sink filled with water.